ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 ### Unique Device Identity

-A secure Device Identity (DevID) in the form of an IEEE 802.1AR DevID certificate {{IEEE-802-1AR}} must be provisioned in the Attester's TPMs.
+A secure Device Identity (DevID) in the form of an IEEE 802.1AR DevID certificate {{IEEE-802-1AR}} MUST be provisioned in the Attester's TPMs.

 ### Keys

-The Attestation Identity Key (AIK) and certificate must also be provisioned on the Attester according to {{Platform-DevID-TPM-2.0}}, {{PC-Client-BIOS-TPM-1.2}}, or {{Platform-ID-TPM-1.2}}.
+The Attestation Identity Key (AIK) and certificate MUST also be provisioned on the Attester according to {{Platform-DevID-TPM-2.0}}, {{PC-Client-BIOS-TPM-1.2}}, or {{Platform-ID-TPM-1.2}}.

-The Attester's TPM Keys must be associated with the DevID on the Verifier (see {{security-cons}} Security Considerations).
+The Attester's TPM Keys MUST be associated with the DevID on the Verifier (see {{security-cons}} Security Considerations).

 {: #RIM-policy}
 ### Appraisal Policy for Evidence

-(Editor's Note -- terminology in this section must be brought back into line with the RATS Architecture definitions)
+(Editor's Note -- terminology in this section must be brought back into line with the RATS Architecture definitions; how do well separate Policy as in RIM, vs Policy as in "what to do with non-black-and-white measurements")

 The Verifier must obtain the Appraisal Policy for Evidence.
 This policy may be in the form of reference measurements (e.g., Known Good Values, CoSWID tags {{I-D.birkholz-yang-swid}}).
 These reference measurements will eventually be compared to signed PCR Evidence acquired from an Attester's TPM.

-This document does not specify the format or contents for the Appraisal Policy for Evidence.
-But acquiring this policy may happen in one of two ways:
+This document does not specify the format or contents for the Appraisal Policy for Evidence, but acquiring this policy may happen in one of two ways:

 1. a Verifier obtains reference measurements directly from a Verifier Owner (i.e., a Device Configuration Authority) chosen by the Verifier administrator.